SitaoZ/5leaderP/scripts/README.md

 ## Analysis Scripts in 5leaderP

 ### Short-read assembly
-The assembly pipelines have been deployed in Assembly_pipeline directory.
-Those pipelines includes short-read and long-read.
+The assembly pipelines have been deployed in `Assembly_pipeline` directory.
+Those pipelines include short-read and long-read assembly.

-The python RNA_assemble_ath.py is used for transcriptom assembly in next-generation sequencing reads.
+The python `RNA_assemble_ath.py` is used for transcriptom assembly in next-generation sequencing reads.
 You can get help by `python RNA_assemble_ath.py -h` in command line.
 ```bash
 $ python RNA_assemble_ath.py -h